-Miscarriage is the loss of a pregnancy during the first 23 weeks.
-Around one in eight pregnancies, with women knowing they are pregnant, will tragically end in miscarriage.
-If you have polycystic ovary syndrome (PCOS), your initial focus may be on successfully conceiving because getting pregnant with PCOS can be difficult.
-Although PCOS is well-known as a common cause of infertility, it can also increase the risk of miscarriage.
-The positive news is that if you have PCOS you can gain control, taking steps to improve your diet and lifestyle to support healthy pregnancies.
+If you have polycystic ovary syndrome (PCOS), your initial focus may be on successfully conceiving because getting pregnant with PCOS can be slow if you do not get proper guidance.
+Although PCOS is well-known as a common cause of anovulation, it can also increase the risk of a pregnancy loss.
+The positive news is that if you have PCOS you can gain control, taking steps to improve your diet and lifestyle to improve your fertility and to increase the chances of having healthy pregnancies.

-Does PCOS increase your chance of miscarriage?
+Does PCOS increase your chance of pregnancy loss?

 If you have PCOS, what can you do to minimise the risk of miscarriage?